 Check out our clickable infographic to learn more about careers in English as a second language and the UC Berkeley Extension TESL certificate.

-It has been four years since Dennis Crawford completed the Certificate Program in Teaching English as a Second Language (TESL).
-Although he claims to be fully retired, Crawford’s career as a
+It has been four years since Dennis Crawford completed the Certificate Program in Teaching English to Speakers of Other Languages (TESOL).
+Although he claims to be fully retired, Crawford’s career

 David Presti, Ph.D., is an interesting guy.
 His areas of expertise include drugs’ effects on the brain, the treatment of addiction, and the scientific study of the mind and consciousness.